 Ultrasonography

 Consider using a portable ultrasound or echocardiogram machine to identify cardiac motion.
 Our ability to feel a very weak pulse is limited.
 Sometimes what we think is pulseless electrical activity is really severe hypotension and poor perfusion, with persistent cardiac motion.
-A patients whose heart is still beating, even if we can’t feel the pulse, has a much higher chance of survival.
-Placing the ultrasound sub-xiphoid or parasternal to aim toward the heart can tell you if there is still cardiac motion.
+A patient whose heart is still beating has a much higher chance of survival.
+This holds true even if we can’t feel the pulse.
+Place the ultrasound probe sub-xiphoid or parasternal.
+Aim it toward the heart.
+This can tell you if there is still cardiac motion.

 Summary

 Cardiac arrest in the OR is challenging both to recognize quickly as well as to treat.
-You must be able to work the causal diagnosis in the face of some potentially complex anesthetic, surgical and comorbid combinations.
+You must diagnose the cause effectively.
+This must be done even with complex anesthetic, surgical, and comorbid combinations.
 At the same time you must perform a resuscitation, often in the face of ongoing surgery.
-To do so successfully requires active imagination, flexibility, teamwork, excellent communication skills, knowledge of protocols, ability to actively assess your patient, and the use of sophisticated monitoring tools.
+To do so successfully requires active imagination and flexibility.
+Teamwork and excellent communication skills are essential.
+Knowledge of protocols and the ability to actively assess your patient are crucial.
+You must also use sophisticated monitoring tools.

 May the force be with you